10 Golden Rules for Providing Successful Customer Service

 If somebody offers you an amazing opportunity but you are not sure you can do it, say yes!
 Then, learn how to do it later! – Richard Branson

-When someone calls on your support staff for help, that person is searching for affirmation that positive resolution is possible.
+When someone calls on your support staff for help, he or she seeks affirmation that a positive resolution is possible.

 So, first, assure them that you’ll find a way to solve their problem.
 Then, get to work solving it.